 University of Auckland's Koi Tū: The Centre for Informed Futures, developed the report, Reimagining Tāmaki Makaurau Auckland: harnessing the region's potential.
 This identified that Auckland Council needs to improve our engagement with youth, particularly Māori and Pasifika.
 In developing this plan, Maungakiekie-Tāmaki Local Board trialled the Deliberative Democracy Pilot, aimed at improving engagement between the local board and rangatahi / youth.
-Participating rangatahi provided input and suggested initiatives around how Auckland Council can support hauora / wellbeing, which have been included throughout this plan.
+Participating rangatahi workshopped and provided input and initiatives to answer the key question, 'how can council best support your hauora / wellbeing?', which have been included throughout this plan.

-- Mana whenua have limited capacity and resources to engage and partner on everything Auckland Council is delivering - The diversity of our community means there is no one-size-fits-all approach and it's hard to ensure everyone can access resources and feel they belong - Many in the community, including youth, are focused on making ends meet or on other priorities, meaning our people have less capacity to engage - Financial constraints impact funding for community organisations and initiatives.
+- Mana whenua have limited capacity and resources to engage and partner on everything council is delivering - The diversity of our community means there is no one-size-fits-all approach and it's hard to ensure everyone can access resources and feel they belong - Many in the community, including youth, are focused on making ends meet or on other priorities, meaning our people have less capacity to engage - Financial constraints impact funding for community organisations and initiatives.